SalomePlatform/shaper/src/FeaturesPlugin/doc/fuseFeature.rst

 .. centered::
    **Advanced**

-- **Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be fused with tool objects.
+- **Objects** - contains a list of objects selected in the Object Browser or in the Viewer, which will be fused with tool objects.
-  In case if subshape from compsolid/compound was selected then other shapes from this compsolid/compound will be cut from other objects (to avoid self intersection) and added to the result.
+  If a subshape that belongs to a compsolid/compound was selected, other shapes of this compsolid/compound will be cut from other objects (to avoid self intersection) and added to the result.
-- **Tools** contains a list of objects selected in the Object Browser or in the Viewer, which will be fused with tool objects.
+- **Tools** - contains a list of objects selected in the Object Browser or in the Viewer, which will be fused with tool objects.
-  In case if subshape from compsolid/compound was selected then other shapes from this compsolid/compound will be ignored.
+  If a subshape that belongs to a compsolid/compound was selected, other shapes of this compsolid/compound will be ignored.
-- **Remove intersection edges** if enabled edges that lie on the same surface will be removed.
+- **Remove intersection edges** - if enabled, edges that lie on the same surface will be removed.
-- **See preview** button shows a result of the operation.
+- **See preview** - button shows a result of the operation.

 **TUI Command**:  *model.addFuse(Part_doc, objects, tools, isRemoveEdges)*